 Medical Massage is designed to help students of massage therapy to identify the cause of chronic pain and dysfunction and to learn specific treatments protocols.
 Students will learn to incorporate treatment plans into the work with clients as well as to blend different modalities to affect change in their clients for the betterment of their health.
 The class begins the instruction in higher levels of learning to integrate into the medical field using massage.
-This class will also provide the student the key terminological elements to communicate with others in the medical field.
-Commonly used abbreviations and terms will be discussed and utilized in classroom exercises.
-Detailed charting of a client's visit including subjective, objective, assessment plans are strongly utilized.
-Guidelines for communicating with others in the allied health community are introduced and practiced.
+Students will learn postural and gait analysis as part of this course.